ernraff/tech-jam-2024/README.md

 - https://lg1uksflod.execute-api.us-east-1.amazonaws.com/prod/TechJam/status/{jobId} // Get the job output if the job is successful, Otherwise it returns the job status.

 ## User Flow ##
-- The user who has apikey for the authentication uploads video to the website.
+- User who has api key for the authentication uploads video to the website.
   - This will invoke the API that returns presigned URL to upload file to s3 bucket.
     - https://lg1uksflod.execute-api.us-east-1.amazonaws.com/prod/TechJam/presignedUrl/{fileName}   // Get presigned URL to upload the file to S3 bucket
   - Once the UI receives the presigned URL, it uploads the file directly.